beego/beedoc/en-US/mvc/controller/router.md

 ## RESTful router

 Let's talk about RESTful first.
 RESTful is a popular way in API development.
-Beego supports it implicit.
+Beego supports it implicitly.
 Executing Get method for GET request and Post method for POST request.
 The default router is RESTful.

 ## Fixed router